Attributes provide additional information about HTML elements.

 At W3Schools we always use quotes around attribute values.

-Double style quotes are the most common in HTML, but single style can also be used.
+Double quotes around attribute values are the most common in HTML, but single quotes can also be used.

 In some situations, when the attribute value itself contains double quotes, it is necessary to use single quotes: